gymrek-lab/webstr/README.md

-# WebSTR web application (front-end)
+# WebSTR web browser (front-end)

-This repository contains code and instructions for [WebSTR](http://webstr.ucsd.edu/) - web portal of Human genome-wide variation in Short Tandem Repeats (STRs).
+This repository contains code and instructions for [WebSTR](http://webstr.ucsd.edu/) - web browser of Human genome-wide variation in Short Tandem Repeats (STRs).
 Our goal is to make large STR genotype datasets used by the broader genomics community by facilitating open access to this data.

 WebSTR is the result of collaboration between two scientific groups [Maria Anisimova’s Lab](https://github.com/acg-team) and [Melissa Gymrek’s Lab](https://github.com/gymrek-lab).